 Along with your Application part 1, you have to complete a Nomination of a Qualified Person form.
-You cannot apply for PBR without nominating an approved Qualified person (QP) to assist with the next steps, including the growing trial and the detailed plant description.
-Contact details for QPS are in the Qualified Persons Directory.
+You cannot apply for PBR without nominating an approved QP to assist with the next steps, including the growing trial and the detailed plant description.
+Contact details for QPs are in the Qualified Persons Directory.

 Examination of your application

 The examination process checks the formalities of your application, your eligibility to apply and the details of the plant variety itself.
 Once the application is 'accepted' you are covered by provisional protection.
 This usually occurs within 2 months of filing your application if all eligibility requirements are satisfied.